singam1997/FML_Final_Project/README.md

 Tried PCA-Did not work for feature reduction in SVM

-Two least important features (after checking the weights and re running SVM):
+The least important feature (after checking the weights and re running SVM):
-Blood Pressure and Skin Thickness
+Blood Pressure

 Applying Genetic Algo for feature selection for 400 generations shows following as important features:
 Glucose, SkinThickness and 	DiabetesPedigreeFunction